-I know it seems funny to say it out loud, but if you’re feeling like someone is watching you when you know you’re alone, it could be electric magnetic frequency.
+I know it seems funny to say it out loud, but if you’re feeling like someone is watching you when you know you’re alone or hear voices when there should be none, it could be electric magnetic frequency.
 EMF is a real thing.
 It happens when a circuit is out of balance.
 Or it could be a loose connection or an overloaded circuit—when you have too many things plugged into the same circuit.
 It could be a bad light fixture, or an appliance nearing the end of its life cycle.

 The first thing you need to understand is that you’re not stupid.

 The second thing is that it could be a really easy fix.

 The third thing you need to know is that you’re not alone.
 There are a lot of homeowners in our area experiencing this same thing.